In Search of My Alford Ancestors

 Vital statistics regarding Jacob and Frankie indicate:

-Louisiana about 18201830married Frankie Seaborne about 1786 in North
+in Mississippi or Louisiana about 1820-1830 - married Frankie Seaborne about 1786 in North

 Carolina.
 Frankie was born about 1770 and died in Louisiana in 1859.

 Jacob, Jr., born about 1788.
 Died young.